Walking The Path

 Walking the Path Retreat Dates

-If you apply and are accepted into the Walking the Path program, new applicants will be part of Cohort 3 of the program.
-You can find the retreat dates outlined below.
-If, for some reason you cannot attend a teaching, you can attend the following year’s teaching with the next cohort.
+You can learn more about applying for the Walking the Path program by emailing [email protected].
+The retreat dates are outlined below.
+If you cannot attend a teaching, you can attend the following year’s teaching with the next cohort.
 Retreats are held in the Fall and Spring of each year.
-Register for the Walking the Path retreat using the link below.

 Fall Retreats